zouharvi/mff-student/language_data_resources/questions.md

 ### Explain what a balanced corpus is.
 Why this notion is problematic?
-Ideally all possible proportions correspond to the real language, but that's impossible (without having all of the language) Usually we just focus on a single proportion, like genre
+Ideally all possible proportions correspond to the real language, but that's impossible (without having all of the language) Usually we just focus on a single proportion, like genre,

 ### Explain what POS tagging is and give examples of tag sets.
 Give examples of situations in which tagging is non-trivial even for a human.
 Assigning correct POS tags to words in a sentence.
 For English __Penn Treebank POS tagset__ or __Negra corpus tagset__.
 Lots of sentences are ambiguous.
 Humans have around 5% error rates.
+Some cannot be solved without without semantics/pragmatics: `The movie was entertaining.` Is `entertaining` a verb or an adjective?

 ### Explain the main sources of variability of POS tag sets accross different corpora.
 Different languages use different grammars and hence require different tag sets.